brittanyrw/emojiscreen/README.md

 ## Contributing 🎁

 Below are instructions for how to contribute to this project.
-The easiest way to make a contribution is to add a `Emoji Card` to the website.
+The easiest way to make a contribution is to add a `Emoji Card` to the website (you can add multiple shows or movies).
 Each card should be added in the `data.json` file as an object.
 For more advanced ways to contribute, see the repo Issues.

 Read below for a detailed overview and walkthrough on how to add an `Emoji Card` to this project.
 First time pull-requests are encouraged.
 If you run into trouble, feel free to create an Issue!